-This graded, four-unit clinical course is limited to a maximum of twelve students.
-Enrollment is by application.
-A significant out-of-class time commitment is required.
+This graded, four-unit clinical course is limited to a maximum of eight students.
+A significant out-of-class time commitment is required (8 to 10 hours a week).
+The clinic will be taught by Professor Sunita Patel.
+The course will meet Wednesday and Friday from 10am-12pm.

 Video DescriptionUCLA Law adheres to ABA Standards in determining the number of credit hours for coursework.
 Each unit of credit reasonably approximates one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student preparation per week, for the length of the semester.
 Students are therefore expected to prepare a minimum of two hours outside of class for each hour of class time.
 Notwithstanding the above general standard, experiential field work units are calculated as follows: 1 unit of credit = a minim of 52 hours per semester (4-5 hours per week of clinic work).